Clivern/Kevin/README.md

 ### Running on production

-Currently application is still under development and for sure we will explain how to run it on production after the first release.
+Currently kevin is still under development and for sure we will explain how to run it on production after the first release.

 Acknowledgements